apache/spark/docs/tutorial.rst

     python ~/airflow/dags/tutorial.py

-If the script does not raise an exception it means that you haven't done anything horribly wrong, and that your Airflow environment is somewhat sound.
+If the script does not raise an exception it means that you have not done anything horribly wrong, and that your Airflow environment is somewhat sound.